Reissue: Strong or weak sales

 Recordings are reissued to meet continuing demand for an album that continues to be popular after its original release.
 In other cases, albums are reissued to create interest in and hopefully revive the sales of a release which has sold poorly.
 For example, the heavy metal label Roadrunner Records is notorious for reissuing their artist's works' only months after releasing the original album.
 According to US music magazine Billboard, reissues target "casual consumers who hadn't picked up the album when it was originally released, as well as obsessives who need to own every song in an artist's catalog."

 In the late 2000s to early 2010s, reissues of studio albums with expanded track listings were common, with the new music often being released as stand-alone EPs.
 In October 2010, a Vanity Fair article regarding the trend noted reissues and post-album EPs as "the next step in extending albums' shelf lives, following the "deluxe" editions that populated stores during the past few holiday seasons—add a few tracks to the back end of an album and release one of them to radio, slap on a new coat of paint, and—voila!—a stocking stuffer is born."
-Examples of such releases include Lady Gaga's The Fame Monster (2009) following her debut album The Fame (2008), and Kesha's Cannibal (2010) following her debut album Animal (2010).
+Examples of such releases include Lady Gaga's The Fame Monster (2009) following her debut album The Fame (2008), Kesha's Cannibal (2010) following her debut album Animal (2010) and Katy Perry's Teenage Dream: The Complete Confection (2012), following her third album Teenage Dream (2010).
+A recent example is Ariana Grande's Eternal Sunshine Deluxe: Brighter Days Ahead (2025), a reissue of Eternal Sunshine (2024).